 EB-3, Third Preference

-EB-3 visas are for skilled workers who have at least two years of experience or training, professionals with a bachelor’s degree or the foreign equivalent, and certain unskilled workers.
+EB-3 visas are for skilled workers with at least two years of experience or training, professionals with a bachelor’s degree or its foreign equivalent, and certain unskilled workers.

 EB-4, Fourth Preference